v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 ### Types of dashboard cards

 As you plan, consider the different types of cards available.
 There are three different types of cards that can be used on the Viva Connections dashboard.
-Some cards may take longer than other to implement or may require work on the backend to set up.
+Some cards might take longer than other to implement or might require work on the backend to set up.

 - **Out of the box cards:** These cards require little configuring and include the [Link, Shifts, Teams, and Assigned tasks cards](/viva/connections/create-dashboard).
-- **Adaptive extension cards:** Also known as ACEs, are [cards that can be extended and customized](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension) using the SharePoint Framework (SPFx).
+- **Adaptive extension cards (ACE):** These [cards that can be extended and customized](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension) using the SharePoint Framework (SPFx).
 - **Third-party cards:** These cards come from [third parties like Qualtrics, ServiceNow, and Workday](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643).

 ### Planning process